SOAS Standing Order III: Audit Committee

 (iv) The Audit Committee is authorised to investigate any activity falling within the terms of reference of the Board of Trustees.
 It is authorised to seek any information it requires from any employee, and all employees are directed to cooperate with any request made by the Committee.
 The Committee is authorised to obtain outside legal or other independent professional advice and to secure the attendance of non-members with relevant experience and expertise if it considers this necessary, normally in consultation with the Director.

 (v) The Registrar will nominate a Secretary.
 The Committee will normally hold four meetings per session, and the quorum will be two members.

 (vi) The Audit Committee’s detailed duties shall be:

-(a) To advise Governing Body on the appointment of the External Auditors, the audit fee, the provision of any non-audit services by the External Auditors and any questions of resignation or dismissal of the External Auditors;
+(a) To advise the Board of Trustees on the appointment of the External Auditors, the audit fee, the provision of any non-audit services by the External Auditors and any questions of resignation or dismissal of the External Auditors;

 (b) To discuss if necessary with the External Auditors, before the audit commences, the nature and scope of the audit;